kriswrites/bible/[ c ] Prayers/[ b ] Personal Prayers/[ g ] litanies/litany_against_fear.md

 # Litany Against Fear
 ____

-I must not fear.
+I shall not fear.

+Fear is the faith killer.

-Fear is the enemy of faith.
+Fear is the gateway to sin, and sin is the beginning of death.

-Fear is the barrier that distorts the promises of God.
+Fear distorts the word of life.

 I will not let fear control me.